Mexico pins hopes on U.S. vaccine sharing after Biden's 100-day target

 Prior to the meeting, the White House had said its priority was to inoculate all Americans.

-Lopez Obrador added that he and Biden had no disagreements over the matter, and that the two exchanged invitations to visit their respective countries.
+Lopez Obrador said he and Biden had no disagreements over the matter, and that the two exchanged invitations to visit their respective countries.

-The leftist leader also said he expressed support for Biden’s plans for migration reform that could legalize the residency status of migrants living without documentation in the United States.
+The leftist leader also expressed support for Biden’s plans for reform that could legalize the residency status of undocumented migrants living in the United States.

 “They see him as the migrant’s president,” he said.

+Lopez Obrador urged the United States to expand a temporary work visa program for more Central Americans and Mexicans, and to analyze how many extra workers the U.S. economy needs.

+“This is a matter of regulating migrant flows,” said Lopez Obrador, who has estimated the United States needs as many as 800,000 more workers a year.

-The two did not discuss Mexico’s controversial electricity reform, although Lopez Obrador said he emphasized the energy sector as a priority.
+The two did not discuss a contentious electricity bill moving through Congress in Mexico, although Lopez Obrador said he emphasized the energy sector as a priority.

-A bill aimed at increasing state control of the electricity market has angered private businesses and could cause disputes with top trade partners.
+The bill, which is aimed at increasing state control of the electricity market, has angered private businesses and could cause disputes with top trade partners.

-Reporting by Daina Beth Solomon; Editing by Frank Jack Daniel and Bill Berkrot
+Reporting by Daina Beth Solomon; Editing by Frank Jack Daniel, Bill Berkrot and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.